Continuing Education Activity

 - Identify the mechanism of action of finasteride.

-- Summarize the indications and appropriate dosing of finasteride.
+- Summarize the indications of finasteride.

 - Review the adverse events profile of finasteride.